adamsitnik/adamsitnik.github.io/_posts/2017-04-04-Hardware-Counters-Diagnoser.md

 ## Introduction

 BenchmarkDotNet is a powerful .NET library for benchmarking ([more about it](http://benchmarkdotnet.org/)).
-This post is about one of its features that allows collecting [Hardware Performance Counters](https://en.wikipedia.org/wiki/Hardware_performance_counter).
-The goal of this post is to describe how it works, what are the limitations and how to use it.
+This post describes how you can collect [Hardware Performance Counters](https://en.wikipedia.org/wiki/Hardware_performance_counter) with BenchmarkDotNet.
+If you want to learn about the ETW internals behind it then you might find [this post](http://adamsitnik.com/Hardware-Counters-ETW/) useful.

 ## The Story